newicon/newicon-web/themes/default/css/README.md

   about the contents of what it is laying out beyond the children.
 Likewise the children are not aware they are inside a layout component.
   The layout component can attach details to the children in order to confirm with its layout such as width and spacing rules.

-- Arbitrary Html tags can not be modified.
+- Arbitrary Html tags can not be easily modified.